-- Table 9-1, "Predefined Permissions"
+- Table 10-2, "SYS Initial Permissions"

-- Table 9-2, "SYS Initial Permissions"
+- Table 10-3, "PUBLIC Default Permissions"

-- Table 9-3, "PUBLIC Default Permissions"
+- Table 10-4, "JAVAUSERPRIV Permissions"

-- Table 9-4, " JAVAUSERPRIV Permissions"
+- Table 10-5, "JAVASYSPRIV Permissions"

-- Table 9-5, "JAVASYSPRIV Permissions"
+- Table 10-6, "JAVADEBUGPRIV Permissions"

-- Table 9-6, "JAVADEBUGPRIV Permissions"
+The JAVA_ADMIN role is given access to modify the policy table for all permissions.
+All DBAs, including SYS, are granted JAVA_ADMIN.
+Full administrative rights to update the policy table are granted for the permissions listed in Table 10-1.
+In addition to the JAVA_ADMIN permissions, SYS is granted some additional permissions.

-The JAVA\ADMIN role is given access to modify the policy table for all permissions.
-All DBAs, including SYS, are granted JAVA\ADMIN.
-Full administrative rights to update the policy table are granted for the permissions listed in Table 9-1.
-In addition to the JAVA\ADMIN permissions, SYS is granted the permissions listed in Table 9-2.
-All users are initially granted the permissions defined in Table 9-3.
+Table 10-2 lists the additional permissions granted to SYS.

-Table 9-2 SYS Initial Permissions
+Table 10-2 SYS Initial Permissions